section-engineering-education/engineering-education/content/articles/how-to-create-an-android-wear-os-app/index.md

 **WearableRecyclerView** is a useful design that's widely used in mobile apps, but it's been tailored for the watch in this case.
 The top and bottom Views may be truncated along the edges due to the display's curved edges, thus this pattern is used to address the problem.

-**EdgeItemsCenteringEnabled** is a setting that allows you to create a curved layout for scrolling items and improve the core element, making it easier to view on a relatively small screen.
+**EdgeItemsCenteringEnabled** makes you capable of creating a curved views for items that are scrolled and improve the components of code, making it easier to view on a relatively small screen.

 SwipeDismissFrameLayout is another popular layout.
 It makes it possible to swipe from left to right.